 How much should I tip my hair stylist?

-What if there's more than one person working on my hair, how much do I tip them?
+What if there's more than one person working on my hair?
+How much do I tip the others?

 What if I don't want someone separate to shampoo/wash my hair?

 Browne believes it is absolutely acceptable to request that another person not shampoo a client's hair, whatever the reason.
 He confirms, "The bottom line is the client pays the stylist's salary so the stylist should do what it takes to make them happy."

 What if I hate the cut?
 Can I demand a fix for free?

 If a client is unhappy with a service, Ianos has no qualms about waiving the cost and always offers a fix to be scheduled at a later date.
 Some salons may have a policy on dealing with unhappy clients while independent contractors set their own policies.
 Ianos says a disappointed client often is the result of a miscommunication and suggests people bring a picture of exactly what they want their hairstyle to look like to avoid any confusion.

 Here are some terms to know for effectively communicating with your hairstylist

 - Fringe - refers to a straight across bang

 - Swooping - refers to a bang that swoops to the side